 The Excel comma style, also known as the thousand separator format, converts huge number values into thousands, hundred thousand, millions, and other units of measurement by inserting commas as separators.
 This article will demonstrate to you how to change comma in Microsoft Excel to Indian style.

-Step-by-Step Procedures to Change Comma in Excel to Indian Style
+How to Change Comma in Excel to Indian Style: Easy Steps

 Step 1: Creating Data Set with Proper Parameters

 - Besides, you will see the profit values are in the general usual format in US dollars in millions.

 - Therefore, we want to change this format to the Indian style in lakhs.

 The numbers are given decimal values when the user uses the comma format.
 In summary, it functions similarly to an accounting system format but does not append a currency sign to the number as an accounting system format does.

 - Firstly, go to the Home tab.

 - Then, click on the arrow at the position 2 icon from the Number group.